-Gomphrena are half hardy annuals that reach between 25 and 45 cm in height.
+Gomphrena plants are half hardy annuals that reach between 25 and 45 cm in height.

 Gomphrena species bloom from summer through to early autumn and carry globe shaped flowers of violet, red or white.

-An example of the commonly grown garden Gomphrena Globe Amaranth.
+An example of a commonly grown garden member of this genus is the Globe Amaranth.

 em>Gomphrena globosa – Globe Amaranth by Carl E Lewis.